dotnet-shell/Shell/docs/index.md

   -u, --using                 Additional 'using' statements to include

-  --popupCmd                  (Default: tmux popup -KER '{0}' -x 60 -y 0 -w 60% -h 100%) Command to run to raise a system popup window, must include {0} format specifier for the csxshell command
+  --popupCmd                  (Default: tmux popup -KER '{0}' -x 60 -y 0 -w 60% -h 100%) Command to run to raise a system popup window, must include {0} format specifier for the dotnet-shell command

-  --historyCmd                (Default: dotnet {0} --history --apiport {1} --token {2}) CSXShell command line to execute when the history subprocess.
+  --historyCmd                (Default: dotnet {0} --history --apiport {1} --token {2}) dotnet-shell command line to execute when the history subprocess.
 Must include {0} format specifier for DLL location, {1} for port and {2} for token parameters

   --additionalHistory         Path to additional OS specific history files